 Our Embedded Broadband segment is comprised of our high-speed cellular embedded modules that are typically used in non-industrial applications, namely Automobile, Mobile Computing and Enterprise Networking markets.
 The products in this segment are typically high-speed 4G LTE and LTE-Advanced cellular modules that are ordered in larger volumes.
-In this segment, we do not have the opportunity to provide connectivity services or fully-integrated IoT solutions to the OEM customer.
-We have a strong customer base in the Embedded Broadband business that is expected to transition over time from 4G LTE to fifth generation ("5G") technology.
+In this segment, we have limited opportunities to provide connectivity services or fully-integrated IoT solutions to the OEM customer.
+We have a strong customer base in the Embedded Broadband business that is expected to transition over time from 4G LTE to 5G cellular technology.